lukemorton/pieces/README.md

     - case_study: {}
 ```

-Likewise you can structure your pieces in directories:
+Likewise you can structure your components in directories:

 ``` yml
 about: